 No good result can come from any investigation which refuses to consider the facts.
 A conclusion that is based upon a presumption, instead of the best evidence, is unworthy of a moments consideration. –Ida B. Wells, 1901

 The use of cartography to highlight economic and racial injustice has a long history, not only among professional cartographers and geographers, but also as part of the toolbox of activists looking to make the complexity of their issues understandable to the population at-large.

 An important moment in the use of the medium for this purpose, and in the history of cartography, came from a small group of Black intellectuals who began to use spatially relevant demographic data to create maps in order to visualize the contributions to American culture of African Americans, including those who were formerly enslaved, and also to highlight the persistence of racial injustice in the decades after emancipation.

-Perhaps the first of these intellectuals to collect and make use of geographically rectified data was reporter Ida B. Wells (1862-1931), who was herself enslaved until she was sixteen.
+Perhaps the first of these intellectuals to collect and make use of geographically rectified data was reporter Ida B. Wells (1862-1931), who was herself enslaved.
 After being emancipated, she, in 1889, became editor of The Free Speech and Headlight, a Black-owned newspaper established by the Reverend Taylor Nightingale (1844–1922) and published out of the Beale Street Baptist Church in Memphis, TN.

 One of her most important contributions however was statistical, not editorial, and came in the form of a series of publications including A Red Record.
 The work was a 100-page pamphlet describing lynching in the United States from 1864 to 1894.